 Check out our garden build time-lapse!

 Better Ground aims to inspire local stewardship practices and assist conservation action for backyards and communities.
-Most people don’t know that whether you are removing invasives, or purchasing and planting native species, your local conservation district has an array of programs and services from education, technical assistance, and even financial support so that you are not alone in your efforts.
+Many people don’t know that whether you are removing invasives, or purchasing and planting native species, your local conservation district has an array of programs and services from education, technical assistance, and even financial support so that you are not alone in your efforts.

 Every county in Washington has a conservation district.
 While most of them offer similar programs, each is separately run by a resident elected board of supervisors so they prioritize the local conservation needs of each distinct area.
 Most conservation districts have native plant sales, offer workshops and coordinate restoration events, provide expertise for natural resource management and cost-share options for landowners to implement best management practices that improve our environment.

 Beyond native plants, we focused on soil conservation for nutrient retention, erosion prevention, and rainwater catchment.
 Moss, leaves, and cover crop not only keep soil with valuable nutrients in place but also provide insect and pollinator habitat.
-A passerby told us that our practice of leaving leaves was even recognized in seminar talk on increasing soil health from show presenter Anne Biklé, a soil biologist and writer.
-A rain garden, a depression for collecting excess water with moisture-loving native plants, demonstrated how to help keep water clean and slowly percolate the water back into the ground.
+A passerby told us that our practice of leaving leaves was even recognized in a seminar talk on increasing soil health from show presenter Anne Biklé, a soil biologist and writer.
+A rain garden, a depression for collecting excess water with moisture-loving native plants, demonstrated how to help keep water clean and let it slowly percolate into the ground.
 When desired a pipe allows irrigation of our raised garden bed.
-The creek by the forest had some large debris in the stream and a hedgerow of native plants surrounding both sides as a buffer, a practice we commonly cost-share streamside landowners.
+The creek by the forest had some large debris in the stream and a hedgerow of native plants surrounding both sides as a buffer, a practice we commonly cost-share with streamside landowners.

 Our garden was biodiverse, encouraged wildlife habitat, and natural yard care practices.
-Large pieces of downed woody debris in the forest, simultaneously promote the growth of native plants by providing nutrients but also offer habitat for birds and insects.
+Large pieces of downed woody debris in the forest, simultaneously promote the growth of native plants by providing nutrients and also offer habitat for birds and insects.
 Alder logs, in our garden, grew Reishi from Fungi Perfecti an illustration that you can intentionally cultivate or just celebrate rotting logs as a part of the landscape.
 Seattle’s chapter of the Audubon Society donated a hummingbird’s nest (which was in our Indian plum) and a robin’s nest which was in the thicket of branches beneath our Douglas-fir.

 The cover crop, a mix of yellow field peas and crimson clover, composed the blend in our raised bed at the garden show.
 King Conservation District passes out this mix for community gardens to educate on the benefits of increasing organic matter, conserving soil and reducing weed pressure.